cncf/tag-security/assessments/README.md

 Due to the nature and timeframe for the analysis, *this review is not meant to subsume the need for a professional security audit of the code*.
-Audits of implementation-specific vulnerabilities, improper deployment configuration, etc. are not in scope of a security assessment.
+Audits of implementation-specific vulnerabilities, improper deployment configurations, etc. are not in scope of a security assessment.
 A security assessment is intended to uncover design flaws and to obtain a clear, comprehensive articulation of the project's design goals and aspirations while documenting the